reginildo/Tomato/README.md

 # tomato
-Multi-platform desktop application for use with the pomodoro technique written in Java.
+Multi-platform desktop application for use with the pomodoroTime technique written in Java.